 Welcome to the Theatre Arts Division @ FTC!
-Please check out these videos of recent performances to get an insider’s look into this boutique academic division.
+Please check out the video below to get an insider’s look into this boutique academic division.
 Then, read below to learn more about our Theatre Arts degree program and its esteemed faculty.

 Each applicant is required to perform one monologue and sing one song.
 Students will be scored based on performance, ability to follow direction, attitude and preparation.
 Download the Theatre Arts Audition Requirements (PDF) here.

 FTC Theatre Division Bios

 DR. DAVID KRASNER (Chair of Theatre Division) has been teaching acting and theatre for 40 years.
 He was a professional actor in New York for 12 years, and has appeared on both stage and film.
 He was the director of undergraduate theatre studies at Yale University for ten years, Head of the B.F.A. acting program at Emerson College for five years, Dean of the School of the Arts at Dean College for five years, Head of the graduate directing program at Southern Illinois University for two years, and taught acting, voice, speech, movement and directed plays at the American Academy of Dramatic Arts in New York for nine years.
 Not surprisingly, many of his past students have also gone on to win Obie and Tony Awards.